Hip labral tear

 Seek medical attention if symptoms worsen or don't improve within six weeks.

 The cause of a hip labral tear might be:

 - Trauma.
 Injury to or dislocation of the hip joint — which can occur during car accidents or from playing contact sports such as football or hockey — can cause a hip labral tear.

-A hip labral tear may predispose you to develop osteoarthritis in that joint in the future.
+A hip labral tear can make it more likely that you'll develop osteoarthritis in that joint.

 Hip pain can be caused by problems within the joint or outside the joint.
-Your doctor may suggest injecting an anesthetic into the joint space.
+Your health care provider might suggest injecting an anesthetic into the joint space.
 If this relieves your pain, it's likely that your problem is inside your hip joint.

 Surgical and other procedures